tyqualters/sway-nvidia-guide/README.md

 ### XWayland

 XWayland is enabled by default.
 Do not try to enable it in the Sway configuration file.
 It's bad news bears.

+### Extra packages I installed

+I'm not sure if these will help you out or not in your endeavors, but I also ran the following command: `sudo pacman -S lib32-mesa lib32-keyutils lib32-nvidia-utils lib32-nvidia-cg-toolkit opencl-nvidia`.

 ### Exiting Sway